linuxdeepin/deepin-manual/manual/deepin-repair/en_US/index.md

 ### Repair privilege

-If you cannot enter desktop due to privilege error, you can go into Live system or another system (if multiple systems installed) and run **Boot Repair** to repair privilege.
+If you cannot enter desktop due to privilege error, you can go into Live system and run **Boot Repair** to repair privilege.

 1. Click **Privilege Repair** on the interface.
 2. Click **Repair** to start.